AdguardTeam/KnowledgeBase/docs/general/account/features.md

 In this section, you can also manage your email preferences:

-- receive AdGuard’s monthly newsletters,
+- Receive AdGuard newsletter
-- receive transactional emails,
+- Receive transactional emails
-- send read receipts to AdGuard when you open emails.
+- Send read receipts to AdGuard
+- Opt-out preferences

 ## Manage licenses